Helleborus niger

 Helleborus niger, commonly called Christmas rose or black hellebore, is an evergreen perennial flowering plant in the buttercup family, Ranunculaceae.
-It is poisonous.
+It is one of about 20 species from the genus Helleborus.

+It is a poisonous cottage garden favourite because it flowers in the depths of winter.

 Although the flowers resemble wild roses (and despite its common name), Christmas rose does not belong to the rose family (Rosaceae).